Candidate Free Air Time: Ted O'Brien

 This statement comes from Ted O'Brien.

-See all of our Candidate Free Air Time statements online at our YouTube channel.
+See all of our Candidate Free Air Time statements here on WXXINews.org or on our YouTube channel.